materialsproject/pymatgen/README.md

 ## About the Pymatgen Development Team

-Shyue Ping Ong (@shyuep) of the [Materials Virtual Lab] started Pymatgen in 2011 and is still the project lead.
+Shyue Ping Ong (@shyuep) of the [Materialyze] Lab started Pymatgen in 2011 and is still the project lead.
-Janosh Riebesell (@janosh) and Matthew Horton (@mkhorton) are co-maintainers.
+Matthew Horton (@mkhorton) are co-maintainers.

 The [`pymatgen` development team] is the set of all contributors to the `pymatgen` project, including all subprojects.